CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 General Liability Insurance in Wilmington

-General Liability Insurance Risk Factors in Wilmington
+About General Liability Insurance in Wilmington, DE

 In Delaware, general liability coverage is built to respond when your business is accused of causing bodily injury, property damage, or personal and advertising injury to a third party.
 That includes a customer slip and fall in a storefront, accidental damage to a client’s property during a job, or a claim tied to advertising language.
 The policy also includes legal defense costs and settlement payments up to your limits, which matters in a state where commercial landlords, clients, and government contracts often ask for proof of coverage before work begins.
-Delaware does not set a state-mandated minimum for general liability for most businesses, but many contracts effectively create their own requirement, and the state guidance points to at least $1M per occurrence as a common benchmark.
+Delaware does not set a state-mandated minimum for general liability for most businesses, but many contracts effectively create their own requirement, and state guidance points to a common benchmark for per-occurrence limits.
 Covered items can also include medical payments and products and completed operations, which is useful for Delaware businesses that serve customers on-site or sell products that leave their premises.
 What varies is the business risk profile: a retail shop in Wilmington, a healthcare-adjacent office in Sussex County, or a contractor working near coastal properties will likely need different limits, deductible choices, and certificate wording.
 The policy does not replace other coverage types, and any state-specific contract language or landlord requirement should be checked before binding.

 Coverage Included